-Information about short-term chemical immersion tests of unstressed specimens is in the PPI Handbook of Polyethylene Pipe.
-(See link on the Performance Pipe website "Technical Library" page.)
 Additional information on chemical compatibility may be found in PPI TR-19, Thermoplastic Piping for the Transport of Chemicals.
 Because the particular conditions of an application may vary, short-term, unstressed chemical immersion test information is useful only as a preliminary guide.
 The apparent absence of effect in a short-term immersion test does not imply that there will be no effect where there is long-term exposure or applied stress or combinations chemicals or elevated temperature either individually or in any combination.

-Potable water disinfection by chloramines and chlorine has been extensively tested and shown to have no affect on the long-term performance of Performance Pipe HDPE pipes for typical water distribution pipelines.
+Potable water disinfection by chloramines and chlorine has been extensively tested and shown to have no effect on the long-term performance of Performance Pipe HDPE pipes for typical water distribution pipelines.
 Performance Pipe has not conducted tests on exposure to chlorine dioxide used as a secondary disinfectant.
 AWWA reports that this occurs in a very small percentage of US utilities.
 Performance Pipe is not intended for hot water service, and areas of significant elevated temperatures may require a pressure reduction or service life reduction where there is a continued replenishment of water disinfectant chemicals.